 Knowledge is vital for the majority of industries, with this being especially true for the technology consulting industry.
-Each of the above trends will continue making their presence felt across 2021.
-As such, they’re areas that the majority of professionals in the sector will need to pay a significant amount of attention to.
+Each of the above trends will continue making its presence felt across 2023.
+As such, they’re areas that most professionals in the sector will need to pay significant attention to.

-While these may present certain challenges, preparation can help overcome them.
-As such, knowing how they’re affecting the industry can be quite helpful.
-Alongside this, researching them and planning ahead should allow you to avoid any negative consequences while capitalizing on many other trends.
+While these may present particular challenges, preparation can help overcome them.
+Knowing how they’re affecting the industry can be pretty helpful.
+Researching them and planning should allow you to avoid negative consequences while capitalizing on many other trends.